CodePushGo/website/src/content/blog/en/mobile-app-update-strategies-a-developers-checklist.md

 Once your pipeline is ready, adding OTA updates makes delivering changes to users faster and easier.

-### Using [Capacitor](https://capacitorjs.com/) OTA Updates with [Capgo](https://capgo.app/)
+### Using [Capacitor](https://capacitorjs.com/) OTA Updates with [CodePushGo](https://capgo.app/)

 ![Capacitor](https://mars-images.imgix.net/seobot/screenshots/capacitorjs.com-4c1a6a7e452082d30f5bff9840b00b7d.jpg?auto=compress)

-Capgo makes OTA updates simple, secure, and fast with features like encryption and compliance.
+CodePushGo makes OTA updates simple, secure, and fast with features like encryption and compliance.
 Here's how to get started:

-1. Install the [Capgo plugin](https://capgo.app/plugins/) in your Capacitor project.
+1. Install the [CodePushGo plugin](https://capgo.app/plugins/) in your Capacitor project.

 2. Set up your app's update settings and version tracking.

-3. Use the [Capgo dashboard](https://capgo.app/docs/webapp/) to deploy updates directly to users.
+3. Use the [CodePushGo dashboard](https://capgo.app/docs/webapp/) to deploy updates directly to users.

-### Capgo Pricing and Features Overview
+### CodePushGo Pricing and Features Overview

-Capgo offers flexible plans to match your app's needs as it grows.
+CodePushGo offers flexible plans to match your app's needs as it grows.
 Pricing starts at $12/month (SOLO) for small apps and goes up to $249/month (PAYG) for larger, enterprise-level requirements.
 Each plan includes key features like instant updates, version control, and analytics.

 | Plan | Monthly Cost | Updates/Month | Active Users |
 | --- | --- | --- | --- |